yy4382/s3-image-port/README.md

 ## Feedback and Contributions

 Feel free to raise an [Issue](https://github.com/yy4382/s3-image-port/issues/new/choose) if you encounter any problems or have suggestions.

 If you have ideas for new features, don’t hesitate to create an [Issue](https://github.com/yy4382/s3-image-port/issues/new/choose)for those as well—no idea is too far-fetched!

-## Known Issues / Roadmap

-- [x] Customize upload key
-- [ ] Image preview before upload
-- [ ] Not able to fetch all image if there are more than 1000 objects in the bucket
-- [x] Distinguish image files from other files